sf-wdi-gaia/active-record-models/readme.md

 [Rails Guides: Active Record Basics](http://guides.rubyonrails.org/active_record_basics.html):

-> Active Record, as an ORM Framework, gives us several mechanisms, the most important being the ability to:
+> ActiveRecord, as an ORM Framework, gives us several mechanisms, the most important being the ability to:

 > - represent models and their data
 - represent associations between these models